-The time is ripe for a PC refresh: How to make sure you’re choosing the right device
+The time is ripe for a PC refresh: How to choose the right device

 Everyone knows the importance of matching the right device to the right job.
 But it’s never been more crucial.